MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ads_not_eligible_sub_error_type** - detailed error related to requesting ads (if ads_eligible is false)

 - **app_instance** - Outlook has two entry points for Duo.
 One is for Calendar and one is for Mail and both can be launched side by side in multi instance environment.
-This will let us know which instance is making this reporting call, either Mail or Calendar.
+This lets us know which instance is making this reporting call, either Mail or Calendar.

 - **component_name** - the name of the component/view that is active.
 For example, “Other inbox”

-- **taskId** - TaskId will give us the current instance’s taskId.
+- **taskId** - TaskId gives us the current instance’s taskId.
 This will be required in multi-instance environment if user wants to launch same instances (Calendar, Calendar or Mail, Mail) side by side

 #### compose.mail.accessory